gaultier/pandoc_resume/resume.md

 :   **C & C++:** Worked on lots of small side projects and big, long-lived production applications.

 2016-Present
-:   **Rust & Zig**: Enthusiast with several open-source projects to my belt.
-I would love to work on Rust or Zig projects for a living!
+:   **Rust, Zig & Odin**: Enthusiast with several open-source projects to my belt.
+I would love to work with these languages for a living!

 :   Solid knowledge of **x64 assembly**, **Terraform**, **Python (2/3)**, **JVM**, **Dtrace**.
 I worked on small and big production applications in those languages, but I don't see myself working full-time with those.